Welcome to Oz

 Charlie gets his loan when it is deposited into his bank.
 Banks lend by creating deposits.
 The next bank can lend 90% of that deposit out again, and so on.
 So, the amount of this new kind of money that can be created in an economy is only a function of the fraction of reserves that banks are told to keep (a.k.a the money multiplier).
 The money supply is no longer constrained by physical reality, but only by policy.

 Debt.
 All of this extra money that was created by the stroke of a pen is debt.
 Liabilities.
+Charlie is in debt to the bank, and the bank is in debt to Alice.
+And the debts are far larger than the real money Alice started with.
 Remember in the beginning of our story, how money was an asset?
 Already the vast majority of it (and we’re only just beginning to scratch the surface of modern banking) is the opposite.

 Stepping off the Yellow Brick Road